AlaskaAirlines/AuroSvelteDemo/README.md

 WC Style Sheets (WCSS) is a responsive, mobile-first collection of styles and tools designed to make it quick and simple for developers to create web experiences using the Auro Design Language.

-This resource is built using Sass, [Dart Sass](https://www.npmjs.com/package/sass) is the preferred library for Create React App.
+This resource is built using Sass, [Dart Sass](https://www.npmjs.com/package/sass) is the preferred library for creating a svelte app.

 ```
 $ npm i sass -D